Th3roo/NeuralJokes/README.md

 ## Description

-NeuralJokes is a Telegram bot that generates jokes using machine learning models.
+NeuralJokes is a Telegram bot that generates jokes using LLM.
 It can generate random jokes or jokes on a given topic.
-The bot interacts with users through Telegram and leverages various APIs for joke generation and handling user commands.
+The bot interacts with users through Telegram

 ## Commands